wantedfast/ml-agents/com.unity.ml-agents/Documentation~/Installation.md

 Note, you need to have the matching version of the Unity packages with the particular release of the python packages.
 You can find the release history [here](https://github.com/Unity-Technologies/ml-agents/releases)

-By installing the `mlagents` package, the dependencies listed in the [setup.py file](../../ml-agents/setup.py) are also installed.
-These include [PyTorch](Background-PyTorch.md).
+When you install the `mlagents` package, the dependencies listed in the [setup.py file](https://github.com/Unity-Technologies/ml-agents/blob/release_22/ml-agents/setup.py) are also installed.
+These include
+[PyTorch](Background-PyTorch.md).

 If you intend to make modifications to `mlagents` or `mlagents_envs`, you should